Condense, Don't Just Prune: Enhancing Efficiency and Performance in MoE Layer Pruning: ConDense-MoE ( CD-MoE )

 \citet{clark2019doesbertlookat} have confirmed that different layers in language models exhibit distinct functionalities.
 While our objective is to retain the most impactful experts during the condensing process of each layer, it is inevitable that the outputs will deviate from their original values due to reduced capacity.
 Indiscriminately condensing all layers can thus lead to significant degradation in model performance and the loss of essential features.
 Therefore, akin to our approach in expert selection, we prioritize condensing those layers that exert minimal impact on model output changes post-pruning.

-To systematically quantify the impact of condensing individual layers, we conducted preliminary experiments assessing the output changes using the Jensen-Shannon ($JS$) divergence between the pruned and unpruned model outputs as our evaluation metric.
-As illustrated in Figure \ref{fig:fig1}, condensing layer 0 results in a significant shift in the output distribution, indicating its critical role in the model's performance.
+To systematically quantify the impact of condensing individual layers, we conducted preliminary experiments assessing the output changes using the $JS$ divergence, $KL$ divergence and perplexity between the pruned and unpruned model outputs as our evaluation metric.
+As illustrated in Figure~\ref{fig:fig1}, condensing layer 0 results in a significant shift in the output distribution, indicating its critical role in the model's performance.
 While the middle layers exhibit some fluctuation, condensing the last three layers also causes noticeable deviations, suggesting that these layers are essential for maintaining output fidelity.
-These observations indicate that \textbf{condensing different layers introduces varying degrees of change in the $JS$ metric}, reflecting their varying importance to the overall model performance.
+These observations indicate that condensing different layers introduces varying degrees of change in the three metrics, reflecting their varying importance to the overall model performance.

 Motivated by these findings, we adopt a greedy search strategy analogous to that used in expert selection to determine the optimal layers for condensing.
-Specifically, we compute the JS divergence before and after condensing based on the output of the final layer, iteratively adding layers to the $Layer_{condense}$ set that can minimize the distance between the model's final layer output and the output before condensing, as detailed in Algorithm \ref{algo:algo2_revised}.
+Specifically, we compute the $JS$ divergence before and after condensing based on the output of the final layer, iteratively adding layers to the $Layer_{condense}$ set that can minimize the distance between the model's final layer output and the output before condensing, as detailed in Algorithm \ref{algo:algo2_revised}.
 For layers that are not condensed, the standard token routing mechanisms are employed during forward propagation to maintain their full expressive power.
 For the layers being condensed, the routing mechanism is removed, and the MOE is compressed into a dense structure.
+The number of condensing layers \textbf{N} in can be chosen based on goals (e.g., memory budget vs. desired accuracy).
 This selective condensing approach allows us to effectively reduce computational complexity and memory usage while minimizing degradation in model performance.